 These are radiators which are designed to heat the room but also to easily accommodate towels, so in effect are dual purpose.
 Generally they are wall hung but there are floor mounted versions available.
 Sometimes called towel rails, the difference is that typically a towel radiator is a larger more powerful unit which isn't just designed for warming towels and may be the only heating source in the room.
 Generally they are plumbed into the central heating system although dual fuel and electric versions are available of many of the models.
 SPH, Zehnder, Origins and Apollo offer some great designs in towel radiators.

 See our towel radiators page for a full range of product options.

 A towel rail is a wall or floor mounted heated railing type unit designed to keep towels warm and dry.
 They tend to be smaller than room radiators but can be plumbed into the central heating system or run on electricity and be wired in.
 If there is space in a bathroom, a towel radiator is sometimes installed in addition to a room warming larger column type radiator.
-Browse the styles from Apollo, Zehnder, Burlington and Phoenix to get a feel for what would suit your layout.
+Browse the styles from Apollo, Zehnder and Burlington to get a feel for what would suit your layout.

 See our towel rails page for a full range of product options.

 For a smaller bathroom, several brands offer radiators which are sized to fit.
 Tucking neatly into restricted spaces, they are made with the same quality of manufacturing and materials as larger models and can still be relatively powerful.
 Zehnder make some modern styles, or look at Burlington for a vintage inspired design.